Labor Day Activities for Kids

 Take Baked Goods to Community Workers

-Once you’ve introduced a variety of community workers to your kids, consider baking some delicious food and dropping it off as one of your labor day activities for kids.
+Once you’ve introduced a variety of community workers to your kids, consider baking some delicious food and dropping it off as one of your Labor Day activities for kids.
 This is something the whole family can do together!

 Write Thank You Cards to Various Workers

-Whether you decide to make a special treat or not, your kids can always write thank your cards and notes to give to various workers.
+Whether you decide to make a special treat or not, your kids can always write thank you cards and notes to give to various workers.
 This is a perfect way to show your appreciation for American workers and what they contribute to your community.

 Visit a Local Museum

-Most local museums have a section that highlight Labor Day-related moments in history, especially as they relate to your specific area.
+Most local museums have a section that highlights Labor Day-related moments in history, especially as they relate to your specific area.
 If physically visiting a museum isn’t possible, consider a virtual field trip to a place like the American Labor Museum.

 This museum is dedicated to helping others understand the roots of work, workers, and the labor movement.